Scientia potentia est!

-If you think it’s only the traditional educational institutions that are using LMS, you are mistaken.
+If you think it’s only the traditional educational institutions that are using LMS platform, you are mistaken.
 Practically anyone who is dealing with eLearning is using such a platform.
 That includes schools and universities; the large MNCs who want to train their employees with self-paced, microlearning courses tracking their grades and milestones; the small and mid-cap businesses who want to go digital with their employee training; or, for that matter, even the non-profit NGOs who are using e-Course materials for the targeted skill development of non-privileged sections of society.
 The government agencies use it; the United Nations use it.

-The invention of LMS has come as a blessing in disguise for the dissemination of learning.
+The invention of LMS platform has come as a blessing in disguise for the dissemination of learning.
 It’s a marked shift from the earlier curriculum based push-approach learning to a highly interactive mobile approach learning with

 So while tech industries are obviously high at it, healthcare and pharma too rely heavily on such a software, as much as the sales department of

-It has gone beyond learning, development and knowledge!
+Online learning management system has gone beyond learning, development and knowledge!

-Surely the very essence of a learning management system (LMS) revolves around the pedagogy of knowledge, but let’s dig deeper.
+Surely the very essence of a online learning management system (LMS) revolves around the pedagogy of knowledge, but let’s dig deeper.
 There is more to it than an engaging, gamified learning methodology.
-To start with, an LMS is centralizing your training and development content, isn’t it?
+To start with, an LMS platform is centralizing your training and development content, isn’t it?

 Until now, the HR department has been conducting periodic knowledge enhancement sessions or rolling out cross functionality courses out of their own roasters (and often they’ve been manual).
 But a software is a software, any day – it is specialized, customized and

 Then comes the most important factor: Cost.
-LMS saves you huge amount of money, as you don’t have to incur extra costs on seminars, travel, and training-related stationary expenses.
+LMS platform saves you huge amount of money, as you don’t have to incur extra costs on seminars, travel, and training-related stationary expenses.
 Again, don’t think cost-cutting is always in terms of money.
-In business language, it’s the time that is your biggest asset – learning management system saves you considerable man-hours!
+In business language, it’s the time that is your biggest asset – online learning management system saves you considerable man-hours!

-Common use cases for LMS
+Common use cases for LMS platform

 What Byju’s and Khan Academy have done is a wonder.
 More than pioneering the concept of “Ed-Tech” they have actually made students fall in love with learning all over again.
 One thing is definite – eLearning is here to stay.
 It is the future of learning.